-As a company that often works closely with aerospace, automotive, and electrical industries, Strouse has helped build hundreds of different heat-resistant components.
+Having worked closely with aerospace, automotive, and electrical companies, Strouse has helped develop hundreds of heat-resistant components.

 What Classifies a Tape as Heat Resistant?

-As you may have already guessed, “heat resistant” is a relative term.
-Most durable tapes can withstand operating temperatures of up to 250-300°F, but once you get up to 400°F or higher, you need to start looking at specific materials for high-temperature applications.
+As you may have guessed, “heat-resistant” is a relative term.
+Most durable tapes can withstand operating temperatures of up to 250-300°F (121-148°C), but once you get up to 400°F (204°C) or higher, you need to start looking at specific materials for high-temperature applications.

-A tape consists of a few primary components: the adhesive(s) and the carrier/backing(s).
-When any of the components (adhesives, carrier, or backing) fail, the tape is compromised.
-For example, a foil backing that can withstand 600°F can fail at 300°F if the chosen adhesive is only good up to 300°F.
+Tapes consist of the adhesive(s) and the carrier/backing(s).
+If any of the components fail, the tape is compromised.
+For example, a foil backing that could withstand 600°F might fail at 300°F if the adhesive only withstood 300°F.

-Another factor to keep in mind is short-term (minutes or hours) versus long-term (days or weeks) temperature resistance.
-The short-term vs. long-term heat resistance listed on a particular product can be as far as 100°F apart.
-Mistakenly using a tape with short-term resistance could work temporarily and then fail over time.
+Another factor to remember is short versus long-term temperature resistance (minutes/hours vs. days/weeks), which might be as far as 100°F apart when listed on products.
+Using a tape with short-term resistance might work temporarily and fail over time.

 Having worked with a range of materials, we’ve determined that these adhesives are some of the most popular materials for heat-resistant bonding and gasketing.
-The following list will break down these different types of tape so you can make the best choice during your material selection process.
+This section will break down these types of tape so you can make the best choice during your material selection process.

 1. SILICONE ADHESIVE TAPES

 The bonds of silicone adhesives can typically withstand -60°F to 500°F (-51°C to 260°C), at least for short-term uses.
-Many tapes can survive short bursts of high heat without long-term applications, so you’ll want to keep an eye out for this when perusing different technical datasheets.
+Many tapes can survive short bursts of high heat without long-term applications, so you’ll want to watch for this when perusing different technical datasheets.

 2. KAPTON (POLYIMIDE) TAPE